 Who is Nationwide Credit, Inc.?

 Nationwide Credit, Inc. (NCI) is a debt collection agency and accounts receivable firm located in Atlanta, Georgia.
-Their collection efforts are focused on the following industries:

 - credit Card

 Is Nationwide Credit, Inc. legit or a scam?

 Nationwide Credit, Inc. is a legitimate company.
 They were most likely assigned your debt (or bought your debt) from one of the companies they work with.
 However, just because they are legit, doesn’t mean you actually owe them anything.
 Keep reading to learn more.